 Proper Diet for Feeding Box Turtles

-A box turtle food list contains a variety of food items.
+The list of what box turtles eat contains a variety of food items.

 Feed Your Box Turtle 75 Percent Vegetables